The Right Honourable

-This engraving of George Cornewall Lewis includes The Right Honourable in its caption, reflecting the Home Secretary position he held at the time of its creation.
+This engraving of George Cornewall Lewis includes The Right Honourable in its caption, reflecting the position he held as a privy counsellor at the time of its creation.

 The Right Honourable (abbreviation: The Rt Hon. or variations) is an honorific style traditionally applied to certain persons and collective bodies in the United Kingdom, the former British Empire, and the Commonwealth of Nations.
 The term is predominantly used today as a style associated with the holding of certain senior public offices in the United Kingdom, Canada, New Zealand, and, to a lesser extent, Australia and Nepal.

 Right in this context is an adverb meaning 'very' or 'fully'.
 Grammatically, The Right Honourable is an adjectival phrase which gives information about a person.
 As such, it is not considered correct to apply it in direct address, nor to use it on its own as a title in place of a name; but rather it is used in the third person along with a name or noun to be modified.
 (Note: This is generally the case for all similar adjectival styles (e.g. The Reverend, The Right Excellent).
 In contrast, styles in the form of a noun (e.g. Majesty, Holiness) can be used with the corresponding possessive pronoun in direct address or in place of a name.)

 Right may be abbreviated to Rt, and Honourable to Hon., or both.
-The is sometimes dropped in written abbreviated form, but is always pronounced.
+The is sometimes omitted in written abbreviated form, but is always pronounced.